arocull/stag-toolkit/docs/projects/brick-tower.md

 **Occupation**: ???

 **Motivations/Goals**:
 - Long-Term: Learn to accept himself.
 - Short-Term: Reclaim his mind to end his anxiety attack, by defeating his inner demons at the peak of a large tower.

 **Abilities**:
 - Brick has levitation powers, and wields two greatswords.
 - Brick can slot runes into his swords to modify them.
 - Brick, being a giraffe, is very tall.

 **Challenges**:
 - Extreme distaste for himself.
 - Lack of trust in his own actions and abilities.
-    - Inside his mind, he is restrained with large braces on his arms.
+- In the dream, he is self-restrained, wearing large weights on his arms.
 - Brick, being a giraffe, is very tall.

 <hr/>